khanna-vijay/Container-tracing-Nodejs-application/Lab-020-Testing-and-Deploying-Container-Manually/README.md

 git clone https://github.com/vijay-khanna/Container-tracing-Nodejs-application
 ```

+* **Test and Deploy Docker Image**
+edit the account name and container registry variable.

 This lab documentation is made for N.Virginia region (us-east-1).
 Please make note of this, and change accordingly for your deployment.